himg90/omscs-notes/content/lectures/lecture04.md

 ### Terminology

 - The **Global State** of the system is the union of `Process States` and `Channel States`
-- __Channel State:__ The **State** of a channel between two processes is defined by the set of msgs sent from sender process but not delivered to receiver process.
+- __Channel State:__ The **State** of a channel between two processes is defined by the set of msgs sent from sender process but yet to be delivered to the receiver.
 - __Process State:__ Context stored on a client for eg variables, data structures etc.
-- __Process History:__ Sequence of events that occured on a process in distributed system.
+- __Process History:__ Sequence of events which occured on a process.
-- **Cut** : Set of histories of all processes in distributed.
+- **Cut** : Set of histories of all processes.
 The history of all processes may not be taken at the same exact time instant.
 Note, cut is a set of histories, it does not say anything about order of events on two different processes.
 - **Run**: A totally ordered sequence of all the events belonging to a cut.
 Multiple runs can correspond to same cut.
 - __Consistent Cut:__ A cut is consistent if - "For any event `e1` contained in that cut, all events that "happened before" `e1` are also present in the cut."
 Another way to say it, a consistent cut represents a _possible_ global state.
 It respects the partial order of events.
 - __Pre-Recording Event:__ Events occured before the time of snapshot.